mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Change Log
 ==========

+:2021-08-09: Updated all existing schema files to require at least one element
+             in ``test.expectEvents`` if specified.

 :2021-07-29: Note that events for sensitive commands will have redacted
              commands and replies when using ``observeSensitiveCommands``, and